Kerry to join Iran nuclear talks in bid to reach deal

 The sides have struggled to wrap up a deal, bogged down in politically vexed details and hampered by mutual mistrust.

-Diplomats said new, compromise language being discussed did not explicitly recognize a right to produce nuclear fuel by any country.
-"If you speak about the right to a peaceful nuclear program, that's open to interpretation," a diplomat told Reuters without elaborating.
+Diplomats said new, compromise language being discussed did not explicitly recognise a right to produce nuclear fuel by any country.
+"If you speak about the right to a peaceful nuclear programme, that's open to interpretation," a diplomat told Reuters without elaborating.

 No other details were available, but Zarif, Tehran's chief negotiator, said earlier in the day that significant headway had been made even though three or four "differences" remained.